-It is well known that the theory of Dirac structures has wide and deep applications in both mathematics and physics (e.g., \cite{BC}, \cite{port hamiltonian}, \cite{Dorfman1993}, \cite{GualtieriGeneralizedComplex}, \cite{Hitchin}, \cite{Wade}).
-In \cite{CLomni}, only some special Dirac structures were studied and it is proved that there is a one-to-one correspondence between Dirac structures coming from bundle maps $\jet E \rightarrow \dev E$ and Lie algebroid (local Lie algebra) structures on $E$ when $\mathrm{rank}(E)\geq 2$ ($E$ is a line bundle).
+It is well known that the theory of Dirac structures has wide and deep applications in both mathematics and physics (e.g., \cite{BC,port hamiltonian,Dorfman1993,GualtieriGeneralizedComplex,Hitchin,Wade}).
+In \cite{CLomni}, only some special Dirac structures were studied.
+The authors proved that there is a one-to-one correspondence between Dirac structures coming from bundle maps $\jet E \rightarrow \dev E$ and Lie algebroid (local Lie algebra) structures on $E$ when $\mathrm{rank}(E)\geq 2$ ($E$ is a line bundle).
 In other words, Dirac structures that are graphs of maps actually underlines the geometric objects of Lie algebroids, or local Lie algebras.

-As a continuation of \cite{CLomni}, the present paper explores what a general Dirac structure of the omni-Lie algebroid would encode.
-As we shall see, for a vector space $V$, Dirac structures in the omni-Lie algebra $\gl(V)\oplus V$ come from Lie algebra structures on subspaces of $V$ (this coincides with Weinstein's result \cite{Weinomni}).
+As a continuation of \cite{CLomni}, the present paper explores what a general Dirac structure of the omni-Lie algebroid can encode.
+For a vector space $V$, Weinstein proved that Dirac structures in the omni-Lie algebra $\gl(V)\oplus V$ correspond to Lie algebra structures on subspaces of $V$ in \cite{Weinomni}.
 For a vector bundle $E$ over $M$, Dirac structures in the omni-Lie algebroid $\omni=\dev E\oplus \jet E$ turn out to be more complicated than that of omni-Lie algebras.
-The key concept we need is that of a projective Lie algebroid --- a subbundle $A\subset\huaT=TM\oplus E$, which is equipped with a Lie algebroid structure such that the anchor is the projection from $A$ to $TM$.
+The key concept that we need is a projective Lie algebroid, which is a subbundle $A\subset\huaT=TM\oplus E$, equipped with a Lie algebroid structure such that the anchor is the projection from $A$ to $TM$.
 A Dirac structure $L\subset\omni$ is called reducible if $\pomnib(L)$ is a regular subbundle of $\huaT$.
-We shall see that any Dirac structure is reducible if $\mathrm{rank}(E)\geq 2$ (Lemma \ref{Lem:dimention}).
+We will see that any Dirac structure is reducible if $\mathrm{rank}(E)\geq 2$ (Lemma \ref{Lem:dimention}).
 The main result is Theorem \ref{Thm:Main}, which claims a one-to-one correspondence between reducible Dirac structures in $\omni$ and projective Lie algebroids in $\huaT$.
-In fact, the projection of a reducible Dirac structure $L$ to $\huaT$ yields a projective Lie algebroid $\pomnib( L)$ and, conversely, a projective Lie algebroid $A\subset \huaT$ can be uniquely lifted to a Dirac structure $L^A$ by means of a connection in $E$.
+In fact, the projection of a reducible Dirac structure $L$ to $\huaT$ yields a projective Lie algebroid $\pomnib( L)$ and, conversely, a projective Lie algebroid $A\subset \huaT$ can be uniquely lifted to a Dirac structure $L^A$ using a connection in $E$.

 Furthermore, using the falling operator $\falling{(\cdot)}$, we establish a connection between the derivation algebra $\Der(A)$ of a projective Lie algebroid $A$ and the normalizer $N_{L^A}$ of the corresponding lifted Dirac structure $L^A$.
 We prove that, for any $X\in N_{L^A}$, $\falling{X}\in \Der(A)$.
 Conversely, any $\delta \in \Der(A)$ can be lifted to an element in $N_{L^A}$.
 Another observation is that, to any Dirac structure $L\subset \omni$, there associates a representation of $L$ on $E$, namely $\rho_L:~L\longrightarrow \dev E$ (Proposition \ref{pro:representation}).
 So there is an associated cohomology group $\mathrm{H}^\bullet(L,\rho_L)$.
 We will see that the normalizer of $L$ is related with $\mathrm{H}^1(L,\rho_L)$ and the deformation of $L$ is related with $\mathrm{H}^2(L,\rho_L)$.